Queen Anne's Railroad: Maryland, Delaware and Virginia Railway Company

 Through a complex series of acquisitions, Queen Anne's Railroad ceased to exist and its assets became the property of the Maryland, Delaware and Virginia Railway Company (MD&V), a subsidiary of the Pennsylvania Railroad created for the purpose of acquiring the QAR, on January 28, 1905.
 Two days later it was placed under the control of the Baltimore, Chesapeake and Atlantic Railway (BC&A) and the two were operated as twins.
 The "Virginia" in the railroad's name likely referred to the line's steamer routes which operated in Virginia waters.

 The MD&V lost money every single year except for 1910 and 1911.
 As a result, the PRR sold it and all of its properties in May 1923 to the E. B. Leaf Company.
 In 1924 Leaf sold the western portion, from Love Point to West Denton, MD, to the Baltimore and Eastern Railroad (B&ER) a subsidiary of the BC&A. It sold the eastern portion, from West Denton to Lewes, to the Maryland and Delaware Coast Railroad at the same time.

 Love Point to Denton

 Baltimore and Eastern Railroad

 In 1928 the BC&A was merged into the B&ER.
 Passenger service was terminated in 1931 and replaced by bus service and sections of the railroad were abandoned throughout the intervening years.

 In 1934, the B&ER purchased the small section from West Denton to Denton from the failed Maryland and Delaware Coast Railway, by then operating under the name of Maryland and Delaware Seacoast Railway.

 The bus that started in the 1931 was gone from the schedule by 1941, as the company dropped all passenger operations.

 The opening of the Chesapeake Bay Bridge in 1952 dealt the B&ER a further blow as more travelers chose to drive.

 Conrail

-Conrail took control of the B&ER rail corridor on April 1, 1976, and the section from Queenstown, MD to Queen Anne, MD was taken out of service.
+Conrail took control of the B&ER rail corridor on April 1, 1976.
+The section from Queenstown, MD to Queen Anne, MD, which only served a single customer, was taken out of service as too costly to subsidize.